Updated July 6, 2020

 When you’re ready to try the new resident with the flock, it’s very important that you monitor their introduction in case you need to intervene!
 It’s best to conduct the introduction outdoors so that residents have ample room to get away from each other if needed.
 There may be minor fighting at first, as everyone figures out their place in the social hierarchy, but as long as no one is getting injured or overdoing it, it’s generally best to let them sort things out for themselves.
 However, if things get out of hand, you’ll need to break up conflicts quickly.
 For ducks other than muscovies, positive signs include individuals approaching each other (without nipping) and bobbing their heads at each other.
 Muscovies will often approach other muscovies and repeatedly extend their necks while talking back and forth with one another.
 A little bit of nipping and chasing is not uncommon between newly introduced ducks, but watch closely to make sure the behavior is not incessant and doesn’t escalate to more worrisome altercations such as pinning someone by the neck, kicking each other, or slapping each other with their wings.
 Also watch closely for problematic mounting behavior.
 Keep in mind that while a large water source, such as a pond, is ideal for ducks, altercations or overly enthusiastic mounting can be much more dangerous on the water and will make intervening more difficult.

 Even if things appear to be going well, be sure to provide lots of supervision to ensure everyone is getting along.
-Some individuals, situations, or areas of the living space may result in more tension than others, so just because everyone is getting along well outside soon after the new resident arrives, that does not mean that there will not be an altercation later on (possibly at meal time, or if the new resident tries to enter the indoor space).
+Some individuals, situations, or areas of the The indoor or outdoor area where an animal resident lives, eats, and rests. may result in more tension than others, so just because everyone is getting along well outside soon after the new resident arrives, that does not mean that there will not be an altercation later on (possibly at meal time, or if the new resident tries to enter the indoor space).

 Other good techniques to help the ducks get along include giving them distracting duck-safe treats, offering new puddles or other water sources to splash in, ensuring plenty of open space where the birds relax, eat, and drink (especially ensuring equal food and water access), and rearranging the living space when introducing the new resident which could make the space briefly less territorial and may also offer a bit of a distraction as residents explore the rearranged space.
 If the residents are having trouble with each other, it tends to resolve over time, so don’t give up hope!
 It may take a few introductions before they all get along.